pnnl/memgaze/README-notes.md

   For more, see DynInst note (1) in `xlib/README.md`.

+* Bug: Occasionally, `memgaze-inst` looses track of the mapping between

 * Bug: Occasionally, `memgaze-inst` looses track of the mapping between an instrumented and original memory reference instruction.
 This causes a) source-code mapping's line numbers to be off; and b) (more important) memgaze-inst looses track of a load's class.